ChurchofJesusChristDev/Webcast-to-YouTube-Live/README.md

-# Webcast-to-YouTube-Live
+# Church Webcast to YouTube Live

-How to migrate from The Church of Jesus Christ Web Broadcast ([webcast.churchofjesuschrist.org](https://webcast.churchofjesuschrist.org/)) to YouTube Live.
+> How to migrate from The Church of Jesus Christ Web Broadcast ([webcast.churchofjesuschrist.org](https://webcast.churchofjesuschrist.org/)) to YouTube Live.

+The church's web broadcast system is being sunset in June 2022. \
+The approved alternatives are Zoom and YouTube Live.

+Although Zoom is more straightforward to use on a one-off basis, YouTube Live is a much better **push-button solution** for regular meetings.

 # Overview